 14) Defend your Thesis/Dissertation.

 You are not permitted to defend during Fall or Spring Final Exam Weeks.
 The thesis defense may be partitioned into two components: an optional "open" component open to anyone and a mandatory "closed" component open only to members of the graduate faculty.
 Your academic unit can advise you if an open component is permitted or required.

 At the defense, confirm that all committee members sign the Examination Report they will have brought with them.
 If the thesis title changes during the defense, a member must cross out the old wording and write in what has been changed.
 The thesis title you turn in must match the title on the Examination Report.

 Make any corrections that were stipulated during the defense.

-Make copies (minimum 5) and pay the copying fee (the binding fee does not include copying expense).
+Make copies and pay the copying fee (the binding fee does not include copying expense).
 You may use Florida Tech's copy center or have the copying done commercially.
-Request copies on 24 lb. paper if possible.
+Request copies on 20 lb. or 24 lb. paper.

 Check every page of every copy for smears, speckles, skipped pages, duplicated pages, etc. The pages you submit are what gets bound.

 19) Submit to ETD Submittal Site